jrcharney/kodos/README.md

 url=$1          # URL of a package, let's say it a .tar.xz file
 $extract=xJvf   # extract based on url file's extension.
 A function would be used here
 $project=       # The folder that this download will likely be in.
-A function would be used here curl -SLO $url | tar $extract && cd project && ./configure && make && sudo make install && sudo ldconfig
+A function would be used here curl -SL $url | tar $extract && cd project && ./configure && make && sudo make install && sudo ldconfig
 ```

 Of course that's just a idealized user case.
 Other thing will be though of such as if you were cloning a project from GitHub or of the project requires `cmake` style instructions where you need to `cd build && cmake ..`.
+And don't get me started on Concurrent Version Systems software (Git, Mercurial, CVS, and Subversion)!

 The whole point building a Linux distro, installing or upgrading software, or any other task that involves using better newer Linux software from source (as it was designed for), shouldn't require disconnecting yourself from the rest of the world for the next few days and should not be reserved to a small group.
 The first reason is just bad for your health.
 The second reason is contradictory to having Free Open Source Software (FOSS).